ajsharp/graphql-rails-generators/README.md

 A few generators to make it easy to integrate your Rails models with [graphql-ruby](https://github.com/rmosolgo/graphql-ruby).
 I created this because I was wasting too many keystrokes copying my model schema by hand to create graphql types.

-This project contains three generators that look at your ActiveRecord model schema and generates graphql types for you.
+This project contains generators that look at your ActiveRecord model schema and generates graphql types for you.

-* `gql:model_type Post` - Generate a graphql type for a model
+- `gql:model_type Post` - Generate a graphql type for a model
-* `gql:input Post` - Generate a graphql input type for a model
+- `gql:input Post` - Generate a graphql input type for a model
-* `gql:mutation Update Post` - Generate a graphql mutation class for a model
+- `gql:mutation Update Post` - Generate a graphql mutation class for a model
+- `gql:search_object` - A search object based on [SearchObjectGraphQL](https://github.com/RStankov/SearchObjectGraphQL)

 ## Installation